Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/ScheduleIntervals"

-Re-exports all named exports from the "effect/ScheduleIntervals" module as "ScheduleIntervals".
+Re-exports all named exports from the "effect/ScheduleIntervals" module as `ScheduleIntervals`.

 **Signature**